wakidurrahman/meeting-schedule-apps/docs/MEETING_SCHEDULER_IMPLEMENTATION.md

-# Meeting Scheduler Implementation Guide
+# Meeting Scheduler Implementation with Calendar Guide

 ## 📅 Overview

-This document provides a comprehensive guide to the **completed** Meeting Scheduler implementation - a full-stack internal virtual meeting scheduler app similar to Google Calendar or Microsoft Teams.
-The implementation follows atomic design principles, uses specialized templates instead of the general BaseTemplate, and is **ready for production deployment**.
+This document provides a comprehensive guide to the **completed** Meeting Scheduler implementation - a full-stack internal virtual meeting scheduler application similar to Google Calendar or Microsoft Teams.
+The implementation follows atomic design principles, uses specialized templates, and is **ready for production deployment**.

-**🎉 Implementation Status: COMPLETE**
+**🎉 Implementation Status: COMPLETE** (2025-08-19)

 - **Phase 1**: Foundation & Infrastructure ✅
 - **Phase 2**: Calendar Organism & Pages ✅